-1. The owner of a registered trademark shall have the exclusive right to prevent all third parties not having the owner's consent from using in the course of trade identical or similar signs for goods or services which are identical or similar to those in respect of which the trademark is registered where such as would result in a likelihood of confusion.
+1. The owner of a registered trademark shall have the exclusive right to prevent all third parties not having the owner's consent from using in the course of trade identical or similar signs for goods or services which are identical or similar to those in respect of which the trademark is registered where such us e would result in a likelihood of confusion.
 In case of the use of an identical sign for identical goods or services, a likelihood of confusion shall be presumed.
-The rights described above shall not prejudice any existing prior rights, not shall they affect the possibility of Members making rights available on the basis of use.
+The rights described above shall not prejudice any existing prior rights, nor shall they affect die possibility of Members making rights available on the basis of use.

-Significantly, the IP Code adopted the definition of the mark under the old law on Trademarks (Rep. Act.
-No. 166), which is according to sec.
-121.1 is "any visible sign capable of distinguishing the goods (trademark) or services (service mark) of an enterprise and shall include a stamped or marked container or goods".
-Also sec.
-122 of the IP Code states that "The rights in a mark shall be acquired through registration made validly in accordance with the provisions of this law.
+Significantly, the IP Code adopted the definition of the mark under the old law on Trademarks (Rep. Act No. 166), which is according to Sec.
+121.1 is "any visible sign capable of distinguishing the goods (trademark) or services (service mark) of an enterprise and shall include a stamped or marked container or goods.
+Also, Sec.
+122 of the IP Code states that "The rights in a mark shall be acquired through registration made validly in accordance with the pro visions of this law.
 (Sec.
 2-A, R.A.
-No. 166a)".
+No. 166a,1'.
 There is nothing in Sec.
 122 which says that registration confers ownership of the mark.
-What the provision speaks of is that the rights in a mark shall be acquired through registration speaks of is that the rights in a mark shall be acquired through registration, which must be made validly in accordance with the provisions of the law.
+What the provision speaks of is that the rights in a mark shall be acquired through registration, which must be made validly in accordance with the provisions of the law.
 Significantly, Sec.
 122 refers to Sec.
-2-A of R. A. 166, as amended (the Old Law of Trademarks) which states:
+2-A of R.A.
+166, as amended (the old Law on Trademarks), which states:

 Sec.
-2-A. Ownership of trademarks, tradenames and service marks: how acquired. - Anyone who lawfully produces or deals in merchandise of any kind or who engages in any lawful business, or who renders any lawful service in commerce by actual use thereof manufacture or trade, in business and in the name, or a service-mark not so appropriated by another, to distinguish his merchandise, business or service from the merchandise, business or services of others.
-The ownership or possession of trademark, trade-name, service-mark, heretofore or hereafter appropriated, as in this section provided, shall be recognized and protected in the same manner and to the same extent as are other property rights known to the law.
+2-A. Ownership of trademarks, tradenames and service marks; how acquired. - Anyone who lawfully produces or deals in merchandise of any kind or who engages in any lawful business, or who renders any lawful service in commerce by actual use thereof in manufacture or trade, in business and in the name, or a service-mark not so appropriated by another, to distinguish his merchandise, business or service from the merchandise, business or services of others.
+The ownership or possession of a trademark, trade-name, service-mark, heretofore or hereafter appropriated, as in this section provided, shall be recognized and protected in the same manner and to the same extent as are other property tights known to the law.

-In Shangri-La International Hotel Management, Ltd., et al vs. Developers group of Companies, Inc., The Supreme Court defined the import and scope of Sec.
-2-A of R. A. no. 166, thus:
+In Shangri-La International Hotel Management, Ltd., et a) v.
+Developers group of Companies, Inc.71 the Supreme Court defined the import and scope of Sec.
+2-A of R.A.
+No. 166, thus:

-x x x For, while Section 2 provides for what is registrable, Section 2-A, on the other hand, sets out how ownership is acquired.
+x x x For, while Section 2 provides for what is registrable Section 2-A, on the other hand, sets out how ownership is acquired.
 These are two distinct concepts.

 Under Section 2, in order to register a trademark, one must be the owner thereof and must have actually used the mark in commerce in the Philippines for 2 months prior to the application for registration.
-Since "ownership" of the trademark is required for registration, Section 2-A of the same law sets out to define how one goes about acquiring ownership thereof.
-Under section 2-A, it is clear that actual use in commerce is also the test of ownership but the provision went further by saying that the mark must not have been so appropriated by another.
-Additionally, it is significant to note that the mark must not have been so appropriated by use of a trademark must be within the Philippines.
-Hence, under R. A. No. 166, as amended, one may be an owner of a mark due to failure to use it within the Philippines for two months.
+Since "ownership" of the trademark is required for registration.
+Section 2-A of the same law sets out to define how one goes about acquiring ownership use in commerce is also the test of ownership but the provision went further by saying that the mark must not have been so appropriated by another.
+Additionally, it is use of p trademark must be within the Philippines.
+Hence, under R.A.
+No. 166, as amended, one may be an owner of a mark due to actual use thereof hut not yet have the right to register such ownership here due to failure to use it within the Philippines for two months.
 (Underscoring Supplied)